-10 Reasons New launch vs Resale Condo: Which is Better Investment?
+New Launch vs Resale Condo in Singapore: Which Is the Better Investment?
+(2026)

 You are likely to be someone interested in investing in properties, perhaps your first time wanting to be involved in this multi-trillion dollar industry of investing in properties.
 Yet, you are conflicted between investing in a newly launched condominium, or one that is put up for resale.
 A newly launched condominium may have its perks such as the latest facilities, but construction takes at least three years until completion ergo you will not be able to lease it out anytime soon.
 Even then, a resale condominium while already in place, may not have the best facilities.
 What should you do?
 Well, fret not, as we consider the pros and cons of a resale condominium and a newly launched condominium.